-Executive Officer Performance Multiplier for CFM Only Payout Based on CFM Performance Multiplier Only ("Funded Amount") Performance Multiplier for CFM and SFM Final 2012 Annual Incentive Payout Mark Trudeau N/A N/A 1.47x Multiplier N/A \$ 507,252 Matthew Harbaugh 1.242x \$ 205,547 1.17x \$ 193,539 \$ 205,543 Thomas Berry 1.242x \$ 199,705 1.17x \$ 188,039 \$ 188,039 David Silver 1.242x \$ 148,632 1.17x \$ 139,949 \$ 149,998 Peter Edwards 1.242x \$ 181,825 1.32x \$ 193,167 \$ 181,825 resulted in a preliminary payout for a named executive officer that exceeded the funded amount, and the named executive officer's manager desired to provide the named executive officer with that higher payout amount, such manager was required to reallocate amounts from preliminary payouts for other employees in order to provide the higher payout to the named executive officer.
+Executive Officer Performance Multiplier for CFM Only Pe Mu Based on CFM erformance Itiplier Only Ided Amount") Performance Multiplier for CFM and SFM CF Pe ninary Payout Based on M and SFM erformance Multiplier 2012 Annual ntive Payout Mark Trudeau N/A N/A 1.47x N/A \$ 507,252 Matthew Harbaugh 1.242x \$ 205,547 1.17x \$ 193,539 \$ 205,543 Thomas Berry 1.242x \$ 199,705 1.17x \$ 188,039 \$ 188,039 David Silver 1.242x \$ 148,632 1.17x \$ 139,949 \$ 149,998 Peter Edwards 1.242x \$ 181,825 1.32x \$ 193,167 \$ 181,825

+Pursuant to the terms of the Covidien 2012 AIP, the amount allocated to making payouts under such plan (the "funded amount") was determined based upon the performance multiplier for the core financial metrics only.
+Accordingly, if the performance multiplier for both the core financial metrics and the strategic focus metric resulted in a preliminary payout for a named executive officer that exceeded the funded amount, and the named executive officer's manager desired to provide the named executive officer with that higher payout amount, such manager was required to reallocate amounts from preliminary payouts for other employees in order to provide the higher payout to the named executive officer.
 However, if the performance multiplier for both the core financial metrics and the strategic focus metric resulted in a preliminary payout for a named executive officer that was less than the funded amount, and the named executive officer's manager desired to provide the named executive officer with a payout that was equal to the funded amount, such manager was required to adjust the preliminary payout up to the funded amount, but did not have to reallocate amounts from preliminary payouts for other employees to do so.
 Each respective manager for Messrs.
 Harbaugh, Silver and Edwards adjusted the payout amounts to provide a final payout that was close or equal to the funded amount.